AP Exam Dates 2026: Full Schedule and Test Calendar

 Why AP Exam Dates Matter

 AP exam dates shape your entire revision strategy.
-Once the dates are fixed, every other part of your prep needs to align with them.
-They matter because they help students:
+Once the dates are set, every part of your preparation should align with them.
+They matter because they help you:

-- Plan revision cycles across multiple subjects.
-Spread your study time evenly so each subject gets focused attention without overload.
+- Plan revision across subjects.
+Spread your study time so each subject gets focused attention without overload.

-- Avoid last-minute cramming and burnout.
-Early planning helps maintain steady progress and protects your energy during exam season.
+- Avoid last-minute cramming.
+Early planning supports steady progress and helps prevent burnout.

 The AP test schedule 2026 follows the standard two-week structure used across all participating schools and international exam centres.
 Exams are administered globally in May, with a separate late-testing window for approved cases.